4d/docs/website/translated_docs/es/FormEditor/properties_Markers.md

 You can also place and use active objects in the Header area of output forms displayed as subforms, in the records display window or using the `DISPLAY SELECTION` and `MODIFY SELECTION` commands.
 Se pueden insertar los siguientes objetos activos:

 - Botones, botones imagen,
-- Combo boxes, drop-down lists,  picture pop-up menus,
+- Combo boxes, listas desplegables, menús emergentes de imágenes,
 - listas jerárquicas, list boxes
 - Botones de radio, casillas de selección, casillas de selección 3D,
 - Progress indicators, rulers, steppers, spinners.